 - 1/2 tsp sea salt

 - 4 tsp extra virgin olive oil for garnish

 - 2 tbsp chopped pecans for garnish

 Remove the soup from heat and fish out the thyme stems.
-Transfer the soup to a blender in batches and blend until smooth.
+Blend until completely smooth using an immersion blender.
 Add a little water or broth to thin the soup if it’s too thick.
 Taste for seasoning and add additional salt and pepper if desired.